Bluetooth Technology: Physical Layer, Classification and IoT Applications

 About Embien

-Embien Technologies is a leading provider of embedded design services for the Semi-conductor, Industrial, Consumer and Health Care segments.
-Embien has successfully executed many projects like based on IoT such as healthcare Wearables, Gateways, and Data Analytics etc. Embien also offers a set of wearable design collections complete with electronics, firmware and Cloud that can be used to shorten product development costs and time significantly.
+Embien Technologies is a leading provider of embedded design services for the Semiconductor, Industrial, Consumer, and Healthcare segments.
+Our expertise spans bluetooth technology system design, Bluetooth ISM band frequency hopping fundamentals, Bluetooth-enabled pulse oximeter design, audio processing embedded systems, and quantum secure ble module development.
+Embien has successfully executed many IoT projects including healthcare wearables, gateways, and data analytics platforms.
+Embien also offers wearable design collections complete with electronics, firmware, and cloud integration to significantly reduce product development costs and time-to-market.

 Subscribe to our Blog